bmaupin/civ-be-linux-fixes/README.md

 This copies the library from the Steam Linux Runtime to the game directory which ensures it's always used.

+Interestingly enough, Civ 5 includes this file; I'm not sure why they didn't do the same for Beyond Earth: [https://steamdb.info/depot/282301/](https://steamdb.info/depot/282301/)

 ### Game crashes before it starts when using mods

 The game will crash just before starting if any mods are used